Jmuhleman/pw_ARN_24/pw4/ARN_PW4_Muhlemann_Lattion.md

 ## Overall description

-# !!!!TODO control the responses and reformat everything !!!!!!

 > What is the learning algorithm being used to optimize the weights of the neural networks?

-The learning algorithm used in the various experiences are :
+The learning algorithm used in all three experiences is root mean square propagation (RMSprop) :

-Notebook A
-Learning Algorithm: Stochastic Gradient Descent (SGD) A commonly used optimization algorithm for training neural networks.
-It updates the model's weights by computing gradients of the loss function with respect to the weights and then applying a step in the opposite direction.

-Notebook B
-Learning Algorithm: Adam (Adaptive Moment Estimation) Adam combines the benefits of Adaptive Gradient Algorithm (AdaGrad) and Root Mean Square Propagation (RMSProp).
-It uses adaptive learning rates and momentum to optimize the weights, resulting in faster convergence.

-Notebook C
-Learning Algorithm: RMSProp
-RMSProp is an adaptive learning algorithm that adjusts the learning rate based on the average of recent gradients.
-This helps to mitigate the oscillations and stabilizes the training process.
+An adaptive learning rate optimizer.
+It maintains a moving average of the squares of gradients and adjusts the learning rate accordingly.
+This helps prevent large gradients from causing instability during training.
+It handles noisy gradients well and according to our researches it can converge faster than stochastic gradient descent.

 > What are the parameters (arguments) being used by that algorithm?